StatisticalRethinkingJulia/StructuralCausalModels.jl/docs/src/introduction.md

 3. Method `adjustment_sets(dag, paths)` - options for conditioning
 4. Method `impliedConditionalIndependencies()`
 5. Investigate Lightgraphs.jl to display the DAGs.
-6. Documentation, documatation, ...
+6. Documentation, documentation, ...
-7. Interoperability methods with Dagitty and ggm.
+7. Examples in docs
 8.  ...
+9. Interoperability of methods with Dagitty and ggm?
+10. DAG constructors (no df, just adjancency matrix, ...)
+11. Ancestral_graph and debug versions, add DAG argument version once 8 is done
+12. Other mixed graphs based on Sadeghi work for ggm
+13. ...

 More testing: